-Southwest College of Naturopathic Medicine and Health Sciences selects candidates for admission who exhibit the necessary motivation, intelligence, perseverance, and character essential for becoming a healthcare professional.
+Sonoran University of Health Sciences selects candidates for admission who exhibit the necessary motivation, intelligence, perseverance, and character essential for becoming a healthcare professional.
 Applicants are considered on the basis of academic performance, occupational history, professional potential, maturity, concern for others, and emotional maturity.
-Prospective students who wish to enter the degree program in the 2020-2021 academic year must meet and adhere to all institutional admission policies and requirements as well as any admission policies and requirements for their prescribed program of study.
+Prospective students who wish to enter the degree program in the 2022 - 2023 academic year must meet and adhere to all institutional admission policies and requirements as well as any admission policies and requirements for their program prescribed of study.
 (See Admission Requirements for prescribed program of study.)